 Subsidized loans are need-based and the U.S. Department of Education pays the interest while the borrower is in school at least half-time.
-For 2015-16, the interest rate was fixed at 4.29%.
 First-time borrowers may not receive this type of loan for more than 150% of the length of program of study; and the U.S. Department of Education may stop paying their interest if they exceed that limit.
 Unsubsidized loans do not require students to demonstrate financial need and the borrower is responsible for paying the interest that accrues on the loan from the time the loan is disbursed until it’s paid in full.
-For 2015-16, the interest rate for both subsidized and unsubsidized loans was fixed at 4.29%.
+For 2016-17, the interest rate for both subsidized and unsubsidized loans was fixed at 3.76%.
 Depending upon financial need, students may receive both subsidized and unsubsidized loans for the same enrollment period, but the total amount of these loans may not exceed the annual loan limit shown below.

 |Annual Loan Limits||Dependent Undergraduate Students (except students whose parents cannot borrow PLUS loans)||Independent Undergraduate Students (and dependent students whose parents cannot borrow PLUS loans)|

 |Third Year and Beyond (each year) (maximum $5,500 subsidized)||$7,500||$12,500|

 The lender will be the U.S. Department of Education and the repayment period will be between 10 and 25 years, depending on the amount owed and the type of repayment plan selected.